Frequently Asked Questions for Supervisors

 A DARA fellowship includes project supplement for the host institution.
 The supplement covers amongst other basic goods, materials and consumables.
 It is not possible to apply for additional running costs in DARA.

-While there is no character limit, the letter should remain concise (maximum 2 pages).
+The letter should remain concise (maximum 2 pages).

 The PhD student is the formal grantholder of the fellowship and is responsible for implementing the project in collaboration with their supervisor.
 If the supervisor leaves the host institution, the fellow may either follow them to another research institute in Denmark or select a new principal supervisor.